Text Analytics for Health helps Microsoft customers generate insights from medical data

 Microsoft today announced a series of updates to Azure AI, the umbrella brand for its AI products targeting health care, financial, agricultural, and other industries.
 The company launched Text Analytics for Health, a feature in preview that enables health providers and researchers to generate new insights from electronic medical records.
-And it made generally available Custom Commands and Form Recognizer, which allow developers to create task-oriented voice apps and extract information from up to millions of documents.
+Microsoft also made Custom Commands and Form Recognizer generally available, allowing developers to create task-oriented voice apps and extract information from up to millions of documents.

-The refresh comes as AI usage in the enterprise is growing at a record rate.
+AI usage in the enterprise is growing at a record rate.
 According to a NewVantage Partners survey, the percentage of firms investing greater than $50 million in big data and AI initiatives is up to 65% in 2020 from just 40% in 2018.
 A separate report by IBM found that 39% of companies are ramping up exploratory phases with AI, with 45% of large companies (over 1,000 employees) claiming to have deployed AI successfully.

-“As the world adjusts to new ways of working and staying connected, we remain committed to providing Azure AI solutions that help people and organizations invent with purpose,” Azure AI corporate VP Eric Boyd said in a statement.
+“As the world adjusts to new ways of working and staying connected, we remain committed to providing Azure AI solutions that help people and organizations invent with purpose,” wrote Azure AI corporate VP Eric Boyd.
 “We are excited to introduce these new product innovations that empower all developers to build mission-critical AI apps.”

 Text Analytics for Health